R4YF/VPN-Traffic-Classification/README.md

 # VPN-Traffic-Classification
-This project aims to classify VPN traffic with high accuracy by training a convolutional neural network on payload segments of the packets.
+This project aims to classify different types of VPN traffic by training a convolutional neural network on payload segments of the packets.
+### Dataset